krupeshrved/krupeshrved.github.io/index.markdown

 ## Objective

--  Looking to add value to any organization I am part of via the best of my technical and managerial skills
+-  Looking to add value to teams, verticals and organizations via the best of my technical and managerial skills

 ## Work Experience

-  __Manager, Management Associate at Mastercard India Services, Mumbai, India__ `Apr 21 - Present`
+  __Manager, Management Associate at Mastercard India, Mumbai, India__ `Apr 21 - Present`
   - Currently part of Mastercard's MBA-MAP Program - a 18 month Global Leadership Program with three rotations across different functional groups in the company

   __ASIC Design Engineer at Apple Technology Services, Munich, Germany__ `Nov 19 - Mar 20`